-Bergen, Norway, 15 February 2023 – Cytovation ASA, a clinical stage immune-oncology company focused on the development of CyPep-1, its first-in-class targeted tumor membrane immunotherapy, announces that the first patient has been dosed in its Phase 2a study investigating CyPep-1 monotherapy in patients with advanced melanoma refractory to checkpoint inhibitors (CPIs).
+Bergen, Norway, July 5th, 2023 – Cytovation ASA, a clinical stage immune-oncology company focused on the development of its first-in-class targeted tumor membrane immunotherapy CyPep-1, announces the appointment of Olav Hellebø to its Board of Directors.

 Federico Grego, Chief Operating Officer: email@example.com

-Frazer Hall / Mark Swallow / George Underwood: firstname.lastname@example.org
+Frazer Hall / Mark Swallow / Evelyn McCormack: firstname.lastname@example.org